Which car models can I charge with the go-e Charger?

 It may be necessary to upgrade your electricity network or make wall cut-outs to lay the cables.
 Otherwise, only the wall bracket has to be screwed on.

 It is recommended to protect the charger from direct sunlight.
-Nevertheless, thanks to extra safety features, the appliance's output power will automatically decrease when its temperature rises to avoid overheating.
+Nevertheless, thanks to extra safety features, the appliance's output power will automatically decrease when its temperature rises to much to avoid overheating.

 The go-e Charger is equipped with an integrated DC protection module that protects the building installation from possible DC faults above 6 mA (e.g., faults caused by the car) and AC faults above 20 mA.